Watch Genesis perform 'Misunderstanding' for the first time in 37 years

 Phil Collins and co. dusted off the 1980 single – which appears on the group’s 10th studio album, ‘Duke’ – during a concert at Chicago’s United Center on Monday (November 15).
 It was the first show on the ‘Last Domino?’ tour’s US leg.

-The recent revival of ‘Misunderstanding’ came during an acoustic section of the band’s Chicago show, according to Setlist.FM.
+The recent revival of ‘Misunderstanding’ came after an acoustic section of the band’s Chicago show, according to Setlist.FM.
 Tune in here:

 Genesis’ full schedule is as follows: